 When shopping for an apartment, if the bedroom doesn’t have one, ask the landlord if he’d be willing to add it.
 If you’re buying, as long as there’s a ceiling fixture, you should be able to install a fan yourself.

 This is a no-brainer, and every home should have one, but particularly if you’re renting a New York City apartment, a fire extinguisher is essential.

-Blackouts can happen, especially during summer months when circuits overload due to extreme heat.
-Always keep a flashlight with batteries handy.
+Blackouts can happen, especially during the summer months when circuits overload due to extreme heat.
+So always keep a flashlight with batteries handy.

 Many prewar apartments won’t come with ceiling fixtures, and ceilings can’t be cut because they’re most likely concrete.
 So if you want to see what you’re doing, you’ll need table lamps in every room.
 (Luckily, most NYC apartments average only 2-3 rooms.)

 Your bathroom and probably your entrance should have overhead or wall-mounted lights, so head to the hardware store and purchase dimmers so you can control the brightness and set the mood in your new digs.